sourabh-khot65/typesense-mcp-server/README.md

 - `models`: Contains all data structures and types used across the application
 - `services`: Implements the business logic and external service interactions
 - `handlers`: Contains the request handlers that process incoming requests
+- `tools`: Registers the tools available for searching candidates

 ## Features